josesaribeiro/google-taxonomy/README.md

 > In a section below you will find a list of all the files to download in XLS format

-Along with this code the following already converted CSV taxonomy files will be provided:
+Along with this code, the following already converted CSV taxonomy files will be provided:

 - en-US
 - es-ES